-- 4.04 A person who wishes to appeal shall send written notice to the Registrar, by way of a completed Appeal Form (see Practice Direction number 11) or in any other written form, within 30 days after the institution has given notice of its decision.
-The notice of appeal should include: - (a) the appellant's name, address and telephone number to assist the IPC in making contact; - (b) the institution's name and the file number assigned by the institution to the request; - (c) a copy of the institution's decision; - (d) a copy of the request; and - (e) a brief explanation of the basis for the appeal.
+- 4.02 An affected person who is notified by an institution of a request under the Act may appeal any decision of the institution concerning the request. - 4.03 Where a person has made a request, and the institution does not give the person notice of its decision within the time frame required by the Act, the institution is deemed to have refused the request, and the person may appeal the deemed refusal. - Notice of appeal 4.04 A person who wishes to appeal shall send written notice to the Registrar, by way of a completed Appeal Form (see Practice Direction number 11) or in any other written form, within 30 days after the institution has given notice of its decision.
+The notice of appeal should include: - (a) the appellant's name, address and telephone number to assist the IPC in making contact; - (b) the institution's name and the file number assigned by the institution to the request; - (c) a copy of the institution's decision; - (d) a copy of the request; and - (e) a brief explanation of the basis for the appeal. - Appeal fee 4.05 An appellant shall pay the applicable appeal fee as set by regulation (see Practice Direction number 10). - 4.06 An appellant is not required to pay an additional appeal fee for any subsequent appeal from a decision of an institution concerning the same request. - Counsel 4.07 Counsel or an agent may appeal on behalf of an appellant.

-Appeal fee

-- 4.05 An appellant shall pay the applicable appeal fee as set by regulation (see Practice Direction number 10). - 4.06 An appellant is not required to pay an additional appeal fee for any subsequent appeal from a decision of an institution concerning the same request.

-Counsel or agent

-4.07 Counsel or an agent may appeal on behalf of an appellant.
 If the request is for access to or correction of the appellant's personal information, the IPC may require the appellant to complete a form authorizing counsel or the agent to act as such for the purpose of the appeal.